-The Company/Fund and its representatives may pay trailer fees to compensate for the distribution of Fund units in Switzerland or from Switzerland.
-This compensation may in particular include the following services:
+The Management Company or the Fund, as well as their agents, may pay trailer fees to compensate the distribution of fund units in Switzerland.
+This compensation may in particular include the following services transfer of Fund units;

-- transfer of Fund units; - service by the relevant order agent (bank, platform or equivalent).
+• service by the relevant order agent (bank, platform or equivalent).